fkyprianou/deved-platform/content/blog/en/handling-voip-push-notifications-with-callkit-and-vonage.md

 }
 ```

 It is recommended that you perform a login when you have an incoming VoIP push notification which is why `login` is called here.
 This uses the logic in the `ClientManager` class that stores information about a push to be used after the login has been completed.
-The logic will be implemented in a later stage.
+The logic will be implemented at a later stage.

 When your iOS application has an incoming VoIP push notification, you must handle it using the [`CXProvider`](https://developer.apple.com/documentation/callkit/cxprovider) class in the CallKit framework.
 Create a new Swift file (CMD + N) called `ProviderDelegate`: